Workshop

 Quality control 3: Gating to determine a ‘real’ signal?

-From now on we are working with the clean data, that is the dataframe clean_trans_nondebris.
+From now on we are working with the cleaned and gated data, that is, the dataframe clean_trans_live.

 We have two signals: